PetrKryslUCSD/FinEtoolsFlexStructures.jl/README.md

 ## Visualization

-This is possible using [PlotlyJS.jl](https://github.com/JuliaPlots/PlotlyJS.jl) with the package [`Examples`](https://github.com/PetrKryslUCSD/Examples.VisUtilModule.jl) (module `VisUtilModule`).
+This is possible with [PlotlyJS.jl](https://github.com/JuliaPlots/PlotlyJS.jl) with the package [`VisualStructures`](https://github.com/PetrKryslUCSD/VisualStructures.jl).
-Animation of deformation during a static or dynamic simulation can be done with `PlotlyJS`.
+Static plots or animation of deformation during a static or dynamic simulation can be done.

 Export to  [Paraview](https://www.paraview.org/)  is also available.
 Only static pictures are supported this way.